research-software-directory/RSD-production/aws-instructions.md

 ./make-backup.sh
 ```

+As admin, activate a global announcement that you are updating the RSD.

 Then run
 ```bash
 docker-compose up --detach
 ```
 to update the containers.
 You then might have to update the database schema.
 See the [database-migration](https://github.com/research-software-directory/RSD-production/tree/main/database-migration) directory of this repo for instructions and check the [migration-scripts](https://github.com/research-software-directory/RSD-production/tree/main/database-migration/migration-scripts) directory in there for scripts that allow you to update the database between two consecutive versions.

+If you set a global announcement, disactivate it.

 ### Restoring a backup
 First place the backup file in the container: